Bastedru/bitex-api/source/index.html.md

 # Introduction

-API реализовано через WebSocket, адрес подключения wss://www.bitex.one/ws
+The API is implemented via WebSocket, connection address: ws://ws.bitex.one/ws